jnozzi/cocoadev.com/markdown/PopupbuttonCell.md

 ----
 Thanks in advance
  ----
 What is the error you r getting? does it crashes?
-General/HowToAskQuestions
+HowToAskQuestions
  ----
 Yes application used get crash.but i just fixed  that one! actually i missed these two lines inside if statement